mfuhrmeister/nodejs-embedded-mongodb-standalone/docs/tasks.md

 - [x] Replace remaining `var` declarations with `const` and `let` where appropriate
 - [x] Simplify small helper functions with modern JavaScript syntax where it improves readability
-- [x] Keep the project in CommonJS unless there is a strong reason to migrate to ESM
+- [x] Migrate the project from CommonJS to package-wide ESM for the major release path
 - [x] Evaluate whether Gulp can be replaced with plain npm scripts or small Node-based task runners
 - [x] Remove the remaining Gulp-specific files and dependency if they are no longer needed